-One NQ says the "global offering" means international secondment opportunities "are abundant".
-Although another says, "It has offices everywhere - there's just no budget to visit them".
+One NQ said the "global offering" means international secondment opportunities "are abundant".
+Although another said, "It has offices everywhere - there's just no budget to visit them".

-Insiders also like being part of such an ambitious firm, and praise its "speed of change and forward thinking approach".
-It also wins points for being "genuinely a very friendly firm to work at", with "great people to work with".
+Insiders also liked being part of such an ambitious firm, and praised its "speed of change and forward thinking approach".
+It also won points for being "genuinely a very friendly firm to work at", with "great people to work with".

 And the downsides?
-A fairly common complaint is that there's "no chance of making partner," unless you come at it sideways: "they consistently favour external candidates over internal".
+A fairly common complaint was that there's "no chance of making partner," unless you came at it sideways: "they consistently favour external candidates over internal".

 Also, bear in mind that the figures on the right apply only to London - you'll be on an awful lot less outside the capital.
 Many regional associates grumble that "Solicitors in the regions get shafted for pay," asserting that a London NQ gets more than a 5PQE solicitor in Leeds.